-- (i) public education to identify and prevent abuse of older individuals; - (ii) receipt of reports of abuse of older individuals; - (iii) active participation of older individuals participating in programs under this Act through outreach, conferences, and referral of such individuals to other social service agencies or sources of assistance where appropriate and consented to by the parties to be referred; and - (iv) referral of complaints to law enforcement or public protective service agencies where appropriate.
+- (i) public education to identify and prevent abuse of older individuals; - (ii) receipt of reports of abuse of older individuals; - (iii) active participation of older individuals participating in programs under this Act through outreach, conferences, and referral of such individuals to other social service agencies or sources of assistance where appropriate and consented to by the parties to be referred; and - (iv) referral of complaints to law enforcement or public protection service agencies where appropriate.

-If a substantial number of the older individuals residing in any planning and service area in the State are of limited English-speaking ability, then the State will require the area agency on aging for each such planning and service area -
+If a substantial number of the older individuals residing in any planning and service area in the State are of limited English-speaking ability, then the State will require the area agency on aging for each such planning and service area.

-- (A) To utilize in the delivery of outreach services under Section 306(a) (2) (A), the services of workers who are fluent in the language spoken by a predominant number of such older individuals who are of limited English-speaking ability. - (B) To designate an individual employed by the area agency on aging, or available to such area agency on aging on a full-time basis, whose responsibilities will include: - (i) taking such action as may be appropriate to assure that counseling assistance is made available to such older individuals who are of limited English-speaking ability in order to assist such older individuals in participating in programs and receiving assistance under this Act; and - (ii) providing guidance to individuals engaged in the delivery of supportive services under the area plan involved to enable such individuals to be aware of cultural sensitivities and to take into account effective linguistic and cultural differences.
+- (A) To utilize in the delivery of outreach services under Section 306(a) (2) (A), the services of workers who are fluent in the language spoken by a predominant number of such older individuals who are of limited in its peaking ability. - (B) To designate an individual employed by the area agency on aging, or available to such area agency on aging on a full-time basis, whose responsibilities will include: - (i) taking such action as may 'e ar propriate to assure that counseling assistance is made available to such older in the duals who are of limited English-speaking ability in order to assist such older in dividuals in participating in programs and receiving assistance under this Acc ar a - (ii) providing guidance to in fividuals engaged in the delivery of supportive services under the area plan avoid to enable such individuals to be aware of cultural sensitivities and to take into account effective linguistic and cultural differences.